PrashikshitSaini/crypto-ciphers/notes.md

+# Before we start reading and dive deeper into cryptography, although not super Required.
+But I would suggest to also start learning these mathematics concepts mentioned in [MathCheck.md](MathCheck.md)

+# **Cryptography**

 | **Criteria**                  | **Block Ciphers**                                                             | **Stream Ciphers**                                                                  |
 | ----------------------------- | ----------------------------------------------------------------------------- | ----------------------------------------------------------------------------------- |
 | **Basic Unit**                | Encrypts data in fixed-size blocks (e.g., 64-bit or 128-bit blocks).          | Encrypts data bit-by-bit or byte-by-byte (as a continuous stream).                  |